 Fast, skilled defensive linemen often anchor 3-4 schemes.
 This helps them penetrate the line of scrimmage and be efficient in their run fits.

-In a 3-4 scheme, the inside defensive lineman is usually called the ‘nose tackle’ or ‘nose guard.’
-The nose tackle is supposed to be bigger and more powerful than the other lineman.
+In a 3-4 scheme, the inside defensive lineman is usually called the nose tackle or nose guard.
+The nose tackle is supposed to be bigger and more powerful than the other defensive linemen.

-The Nose will try to occupy the center and do a technique called 2-gapping.
-2-gapping is when the Nose punches the center, responsible for two gaps, often both A gaps.
+The Nose tackle will try to occupy the center and do a technique called 2-gapping.
+2-gapping is when the Nose tackle plays through the center, responsible for two gaps, often both A gaps.

 This means that the center must be able to discard and throw around the opponent’s center can control both gaps.
 A dominant nose takes the stress off of the interior linebackers.

-The outside two defensive linemen are called “defensive ends.”
-They don’t always have to be big and athletic, but they need to ensure they can get their hands on their opponent or slant to the proper gap as quickly as possible.
+The outside two defensive linemen are called defensive ends.
+They don’t always have to be big and strong, but rather quick and athletic.
+They need to ensure they can get their hands on their opponent or slant to the proper gap as quickly as possible.

 These defensive ends are often in a 3-point stance and will play with their hand on the ground in a 3-point stance.
 The defensive end is often smaller than the Nose and must beat both the guard and the tackle in a pass rush situation.